iwinoto/scripts/IBM-Cloud/observability/platform receivers/README.md

 IBM Cloud Patform service logs and metrics can be sent to ONE and only ONE instance of LogDNA and Sysdic.
 Because Platform logs and metrics includes all services in the account regardless of resource group (i.e. which env), we would have to use something like the service instance CRN to filter views for a particular service instances.

 Services that are enabled will have documentation describing the data schema that is emitted.
+As an example for IBM Cloudant:

 * Log data for Cloudant is [documented here](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-log-analysis-integration).
 * Metrics for Cloudant is [documented here](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-monitor-sysdig-pm).